“Ask him to marry one of us? You’re crazy,” said Inez.

 So the conversation might have gone, in the winter of 1867 in St. Petersburg, Russia.
 Anna Krukovsky, her sister Sonya, and their friend Inez wanted to be a part of the new revolution among Russia’s young people.
 They wanted to see freedom, progress, and a rise in the standard of education for women in their country.
 In the 1860s and 70s, quite a few young Russian women among the aristocracy were leaving their parents homes to study.
 They did this by marrying young men of like mind, going abroad to study, and then going their separate ways.

-Sonya, born in January of 1850 in Russia, was the daughter of Vasily Korvin-Krukovsky and Yelizaveta Shubert both well educated members of the Russian aristocracy.
+Sonya, born January 15, 1850 in Russia (new style date), was the daughter of Vasily Korvin-Krukovsky and Yelizaveta Shubert both well educated members of the Russian aristocracy.
 But, they, like most of us, were products of their own time.
 This dictated that girls were educated in the home and only in certain subjects.
 Sonya was raised, primarily, by a nursery maids and governesses.
 The first governess that she recalls in her fictionalized autobiography of her childhood, The Sister’s Rajevsky, was the “abominable French woman.”
 This woman was sent away when it was discovered that Anna could barely read.
 She was replaced by a Russian woman who had been living in England and had completely absorbed the English way of life.
 She brought a much needed discipline into the household.
 Under this new governess, Sonya discovered her affinity for science and mathematics.
 Her uncle, Pyotr Vasilievich Krukovsky , spoke about mathematics and it is said that the walls of her bedroom were papered with pages from a book on differential and integral calculus.
 Even though she didn’t have the background to understand it at the time, mathematics captured Sonya’s imagination.
 What she learned, however, was strictly controlled in the household.
 It had to be “proper” for a young woman.

 Anna had a flair for literature and had defied the conventions by sending a couple of her stories to St. Petersburg to the attention of Fyodor Dostoyevsky.
 They had been published and she had been paid.
 Unfortunately, her father was the first to go through the post on the day her payment arrived, addressed to the housekeeper.
 He insisted that the housekeeper open it in front of him and explain.
 Anna was caught.
 Her father felt betrayed and humiliated, and for a time refused to speak to Anna.